-For applications made outside of the normal round of admissions i.e. seeking to move school part way through an academic year, where a place exists at the school it will be offered.
+Applications made outside of the normal round of admissions (i.e. seeking to move school part way through an academic year) will be offered a place where one exists.

 14. Appeals (including class size appeals)

 The Trust subscribes to the LA's Appeals Service.
 All parents will have a right of appeal if an application for a school place is refused and this will be detailed in the refusal letter.